Finite entropy actions of free groups, rigidity of stabilizers, and a Howe-Moore type phenomenon: Introduction

 \begin{cor} Let $G$ be a finitely generated free group acting on a standard probability space $(X, \mu)$ by measure preserving bijections.
 Assume that $f_G(X, \mu)$ is defined.
 If $G \acts (X, \mu)$ is ergodic and $f_G(X, \mu) > 0$ then the action is essentially free. \end{cor}

+We mention that there are examples of actions of finitely generated free groups with defined and finite f-invariant entropy which admit factors whose f-invariant entropy is not defined (see \cite{B11} and \cite{KL11b}).
+Thus in the above theorem the passage to a factor of $(X, \mu)$ is not superfluous.

 The above theorem says that, ignoring atoms, all actions with finite f-invariant entropy and all of their factors are essentially free.
 Since every Bernoulli shift over a finitely generated free group is a factor of a Bernoulli shift with defined and finite f-invariant entropy \cite{B11}, this theorem implies that all non-trivial factors of Bernoulli shifts over finitely generated free groups are essentially free.
 This fact also follows from a recent result of Robin Tucker-Drob \cite{TD12} which completely characterizes those groups $G$ for which every non-trivial factor of a Bernoulli shift over $G$ is essentially free.
-Ornstein \cite{Or70} proved that factors of Bernoulli shifts over $\Z$ are again Bernoulli shifts, but it is not known if factors of Bernoulli shifts over free groups are Bernoulli shifts.
+Ornstein \cite{Or70} proved that factors of Bernoulli shifts over $\Z$ are again Bernoulli shifts, but it is not known if the same is true for Bernoulli shifts over free groups.

 For some groups, the stabilizers which can appear in probability measure preserving actions are quite restricted (such as for higher rank semi-simple groups, by a well known result of Stuck and Zimmer \cite{SZ94}).
-However, a recent paper by Bowen \cite[Theorem 3.1 and Remark 3]{Bb} shows that probability measure preserving actions of free groups have a ``zoo'' of possible stabilizers.
+However, a recent paper by Bowen \cite[Theorem 3.1 and Remark 1]{Bb} shows that probability measure preserving actions of free groups have a ``zoo'' of possible stabilizers.
 Thus the above theorem demonstrates a significant restriction imposed by having finite f-invariant entropy.

 We derive the following corollary which exhibits a remarkable restriction on the ergodic decompositions of induced actions of normal subgroups.
 This property is somewhat reminiscent of the Howe--Moore property \cite{HM}.
 A second countable locally compact group is said to have the Howe--Moore property if every ergodic action is mixing (this is not the standard definition but is equivalent; see \cite{CCLTV}).
 In particular, such actions have the property that every infinite subgroup acts ergodically.